sugoku/bcsar2midi/README.md

-Just open the bat file and follow the instructions given. it's that easy!!! the programs used are as follows:
+the folder must be on your desktop. you need to edit the bat files to include your usrname in the directory paths the programs used are as follows:
 -vgaudio
 -soneek's Wii3DSUSoundTool